 Depending on the position you take your reading in, your body goes through phases of structural comfort and discomfort (sometimes cyclically as you make small subconscious shifts) in holding that same position.
 Think of this in terms of doing an isometric exercise such as holding a plank.
 The first 10 seconds may seem easy, but the last 10 seconds are quite stressful, and occasionally throughout you may shift your weight for some temporary relief.
 If you’ve ever looked at heart rate from the beginning of a plank to the end, you will see quite a difference in most cases.

 Knowing this, the longer you stay in a position the more structurally stressful it can be and it can cause changes in subsequent back-to-back HRV readings.
 In other words, if you sit for 2.5 minutes it is much different than sitting for 7-8 minutes (the span of 3 Morning Readiness readings).
 This particular variable is less relevant in a comfortable lying position, in which case the opposite may occur – one may get more comfortable as the position is maintained.

 Why does heart rate elevate when one gets on stage for a public speaking engagement?
 Our mental and emotional states can have a profound impact on our physiology at any given moment.

-Regarding to back-to-back readings: Your expectations of different results, potential boredom, annoyance or excitement can all affect the outcome in addition to the other variables.
-In our experience, these particular changes (like boredom and annoyance) start occurring a little after the initial 2 minute mark in most people.
+Regarding back-to-back readings: Your expectations of different results, potential boredom, annoyance, or excitement can all affect the outcome in addition to the other variables.
+In our experience, these particular changes (like boredom and annoyance) start occurring a little after the initial 2-minute mark in most people.